aleksandargolubovic/NEAR_Metabuild/README.md

 * ### Recycling Machine server and client

 Used for user interaction with the machine and interaction between the recycling machine and smart contracts on multiple networks.
-The Recycling Machine supports payments on Polygon Mumbai network in MATIC tokens and Harmony Testnet network in ONE tokens.
+The Recycling Machine supports payments on NEAR network in $NEAR tokens.
 There is also an option to donate the money.

 ## Technologies
 * React